LaunchAcademy/fauteuil/readme.md

 **Acceptance Criteria**

-- To sign in, I have to provide my email and password combination.
+- X To sign in, I have to provide my email and password combination.
-- After I sign in, I am redirected to index of chairs.
+- X After I sign in, I am redirected to index of chairs.
-- If sign in fails, user is prompted
+- X If sign in fails, user is prompted

 ---